 Along with several articles and book chapters, he is the author of Filosofia ed eresia nell’Inghilterra del tardo Cinquecento: Bruno, Sidney e i dissidenti religiosi italiani (Rome: Edizioni di Storia e Letteratura, 2010) and (with O. Catanorchi) of Favole, metafore, storie.
 Seminario su Giordano Bruno (Pisa: Edizioni della Normale, 2007).

-His latest book The Refugee-Diplomat: Venice, England and the Reformation (Ithaca: Cornell University Press, 2018: http://www.cornellpress.cornell.edu/book/?GCOI=80140109005990) offers an alternative history of early modern diplomacy, centered not on states and their official representatives but around the figure of “the refugee-diplomat” and, more specifically, Italian religious dissidents who forged ties with English and northern European Protestants in the hope of inspiring an Italian Reformation.
+His latest book The Refugee-Diplomat: Venice, England and the Reformation (Ithaca: Cornell University Press, 2018, awarded the 2019 MLA Aldo and Jeanne Scaglione Prize for Italian Studies) offers an alternative history of early modern diplomacy, centered not on states and their official representatives but around the figure of “the refugee-diplomat” and, more specifically, Italian religious dissidents who forged ties with English and northern European Protestants in the hope of inspiring an Italian Reformation.
 Through diplomatic and mercantile letters, inquisitorial records, literary texts and marginalia, The Refugee-Diplomat recovers the agency of religious refugees in international affairs, revealing their profound impact on the emergence of early modern diplomatic culture and practice.

-He is also starting a new book project (tentatively entitled The Atlantic Republic of Letters: Quakers, Merchants and Bibliophiles in Early America) that studies the transatlantic circulation of books and scholarly information in the long eighteenth-century and frames the Republic of Letters as an international community that stretched across the Old World and the New just as it traversed religious borders in confessional Europe.
+His new book project (tentatively entitled The Atlantic Republic of Letters: Sharing Knowledge in early America) studies the transatlantic circulation of books and scholarly information in the long eighteenth-century and frames the Republic of Letters as an international community that stretched across the Old World and the New just as it traversed religious borders in confessional Europe.

 Among his most recent articles are “Espionage and Theology in the Anglo-Venetian Renaissance” in Mediterranean Studies (2017) and “Renaissance Peace Movements,” in A Cultural History of Peace (Bloomsbury Publishing, in press).